emsoaldin/askit/README.md

 # askit
-ASKit App - where u can post a question a get response by developer members
+ASKit App - where u can post a question and get response by developer members

 ABOUT